captnseagraves/ethDenver_liquidDemocracy/README.md

 # ethDenver_liquidDemocracy

+*** Contracts have not been assessed or optimized for gas ***

+To run without gas issues I've been using: ganache-cli -s 1 -i 50 -l 100000000

 - A user can create a forum to hold the decision making activities of a community.

 - In the forum users can: